Trinity In Twelve Weeks

 What Is It?

-Reflective practice is, in simple terms, critically reflecting on your experiences, what you learned and what you would do differently next time.
-This focus on what you learned and what you would do differently is what differentiates reflective practice from general thoughts on an experience.
+Reflective practice is, in simple terms, critically reflecting on your experiences, what you learned, and what you would do differently next time.
+This focus on what you learned and what you would do differently is what differentiates reflective practice from general thinking about an experience.

 Reflective practice will help you to get more out of your learning throughout your time in College (and afterwards in your career).
 It helps you to play an active role in your education, rather than just passively absorbing information.

-You will also almost certainly be assigned at least one reflective journal as an assessment for a module during your time at Trinity, and already being familiar with the concept and methods will help you to do well on that!
+You will also almost certainly be assigned at least one reflective journal as an assessment for a module during your time at Trinity, and already being familiar with the concept of reflective practice and methods will help you to do well on that!

-There are a number of different methods you can use, some more structured than others, and there is plenty of literature on reflective practice if you are interested in exploring.
-One model you may find useful is Gibb's Reflective Cycle, illustrated below.
+There are a number of different methods you can use (some more structured than others), and there is plenty of literature on reflective practice if you are interested in exploring.
+One model you may find useful is Gibb's Reflective Cycle, illustrated and further outlined below:

 Description